chkaty/Dynamic-Event-Map/README.md

 - Search: locations, addresses, and events in Toronto which have been stored in the PostgreSQL database
 - View: Toronto events, including event details and number of people who have bookmarked an event
 - Filter: view events by distance of current position, category, and start time
-  - Distance: adjust radius of events from current position in km.
-When set at 0 km, all events satisfying the other criteria is shown.
-  - Category: can view events from all categories or select from individual categories below
-    - Arts & Culture
-    - Entertainment & Leisure
-    - Education & Workshops
-    - Sports & Fitness
-    - Food & Drink
-    - Business & Networking
-    - Community & Social
-    - Family & Kids
-    - Technology & Innovation
-    - Other
-  - Time: can filter from events ending within 24 hours, 7 days, or 30 days of the current time, or starting at any time

 Data ingestion is performed automatically and weekly from the official Toronto Events and Festivals Calendar API, which includes a cleanup of expired events and clearing of the Redis cache.
 This ensures the map remains up-to-date on included events.